Alternative Spring Break 2017

 Alternative Spring Break is an opportunity for students to go to another community and give back during their Spring Break.
 Students do this by volunteering with different community agencies.
-Not only do you participate in community service, you also have the chance to explore the city and be a "tourist".
+Not only do students participate in community service, they also have the chance to explore the city and be a "tourist."

 What have past participants had to say about spending their spring break volunteering?